Alcoholism Warning Signs and Symptoms

 Warning Signs of Teenage Alcoholism

 Alcohol addiction is a serious problem that can have devastating consequences.
-There are many warning signs that can indicate a teenager is addicted to alcohol.
+Many warning signs can indicate a teenager is addicted to alcohol.

 These warning signs include: